claw-project/claw-language-specification/definition/loop-transform.md

 code.

 ###### Limitations
 All the loop within a group must share the same iteration range.
+If the `collapse` clause is used, the loops must share the same iteration range at the corresponding depth (see example 4).

 #### Example 1 (without *group* option)
 ###### Original code